rosberry/Media/README.md

 Initialization `MediaCoordinator(navigationViewController: UINavigationController, mediaAppearance: MediaAppearance, filter: MediaItemsFilter)` where:
 - `navigationViewController: UINavigationController` navigation.
 - `mediaAppearance: MediaAppearance` argurement for customization UI on gallery and be is a optional.
-- `filter: MediaItemsFilter` enum for filtered item in gallery.
+- `filter: MediaItemsFilter` filter for elements in gallery.
 Default value `.all`.

 ```Swift
    var coordinator = MediaCoordinator(navigationViewController: navigationViewController)